 Graveyard has released three albums in the last five years, their newest, Lights Out, having just been released in October.
 Each album has an old-school feel as they usually clock in at less than 40 minutes, but everything sounds so immediate and full that they seem like much deeper albums.
 Each album is consistently awesome, but I would recommend starting with their second album, Hisingen Blues, if you’re interested in checking into more of Graveyard’s tunes.

 Being from Sweden, these guys don’t get over to the USA that often, but they’re on tour now supporting Lights Out and they still have several dates left.
-Who knows, they might even be in Scotland soon (considering a trip yourself?
-For more information please see following link).
+Who knows, they might even be in Scotland soon.
 So I’m heading down to Chicago shortly after this gets published to see them live.
 I hope my face melts off like that annoying professor in Raiders of the Lost Ark.
 Go see them.
 Faces are replaceable.

 Pack These Tracks